Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/containers-for-activex-controls.md

 -   Přístup 95 a vyšší

--   Aplikace Excel 97 a vyšší
+-   Excel 97 a vyšší

--   Word 97 a vyšší
+-   Wordu 97 a vyšší

--   Aplikace Access 97 a vyšší
+-   Access 97 a vyšší

 -   FrontPage 97 a vyšší